fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 There is a bunch of extra material about this topic on the internet.
 One particularly clear presentation of the topic is the keynote by Philip Roberts called [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ)

-In today's browsers it is possible to run parallelized code with the help of so-called [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+In today's browsers, it is possible to run parallelized code with the help of so-called [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 The event loop of an individual browser window is, however, still only handled by a [single thread](https://medium.com/techtrument/multithreading-javascript-46156179cf9a).

 ### npm